A Non-Markovian Approach to a Stochastic Rumor Dynamics with Cognitive Deliberation: Model and main results

 Since the population is closed, then

-Passive individuals form a class of waiting individuals in the sense that the meeting between a passive individual and any other individual does not change anything.
-In what follows, the first term in the equation bellow takes account of individuals that are passive since the beginning of rumor.
-The second term in the equation below represents passive individuals coming from the inactive class
+In what follows, the first term takes account of aware individuals since the beginning of rumor.
+The second term represents aware individuals that came from the ignorant class

-The first term in the next equation represents those individuals who initially were passive and then became spreaders.
-The second term in this equation accounts for individuals who have been spreaders since the rumor began.
-The third term in the same equation represents the individuals that initially were inactive and became spreader.
-Finally, $B^n(t)$ represents the contestant individuals coming from the spreader class
+The first term in the next equation represents those individuals who initially were aware and then became spreaders.
+The second term represents individuals who initially were ignorant and became spreaders.

-The dynamic of contestant individuals is similar to the dynamic of spreaders.
-Indeed, we have
+Finally, the dynamic of contestant individuals is similar to the dynamic of spreaders.